 - Personal statement of future career in this area

-- Interest in becoming involved with ADAA
+- Interest in becoming active and a leader within ADAA

 Contact ADAA for more information.